This post may contain affiliate links. Please read our disclosure policy.

 - Remove the bread dough from the refrigerator and scoop a portion of about 1/3 cup (95 grams).

 - Sprinkle a clean, flat surface liberally with tapioca starch, and place the portion of raw dough on top.
-Using a VERY light touch, and sprinkling with more tapioca starch as necessary to prevent sticking, shape the dough into a 3-inch disk as illustrated in the how-to video.
+Using a VERY light touch, and sprinkling with more tapioca starch only as necessary to prevent sticking, shape the dough into a 3-inch disk.
 With floured fingers, pinch together any seams that form on the dough.

 - Repeat with 3 other portions of dough, and place them all in the hot skillet, as far apart as possible (make only 3 at a time if thatโs all that fits comfortably).
 Place the prepared rings around each muffin.